rootless-containers/usernetes/README.md

 * `sudo modprobe ip_tables iptable_mangle iptable_nat iptable_filter` is required.
 (This is likely to be required on other distros as well)
 * `sudo prlimit --nofile=:65536 --pid $$` is required for Kubernetes

+#### RHEL/CentOS 7
+* `sudo sh -c "echo 28633 > /proc/sys/user/max_user_namespaces"` is required
+* [COPR package `vbatts/shadow-utils-newxidmap`](https://copr.fedorainfracloud.org/coprs/vbatts/shadow-utils-newxidmap/) needs to be installed

 ## Restrictions

+Common:
+* Following features are not supported:
+  * Cgroups (including `docker top`, which depends on the cgroups device controller)
+  * Apparmor
+  * Checkpoint

 Moby (`dockerd`):
-* Only `vfs` graphdriver is supported.
+* Only `vfs` storage driver is supported.
 However, on [Ubuntu](http://kernel.ubuntu.com/git/ubuntu/ubuntu-artful.git/commit/fs/overlayfs?h=Ubuntu-4.13.0-25.29&id=0a414bdc3d01f3b61ed86cfe3ce8b63a9240eba7) and a few distros, `overlay2` and `overlay` are also supported.
-[Starting with Linux 4.18](https://www.phoronix.com/scan.php?page=news_item&px=Linux-4.18-FUSE), we will be also able to implement FUSE snapshotters.
-* Cgroups (including `docker top`) and AppArmor are disabled at the moment.
-(FIXME: we could enable Cgroups if configured on the host)
-* Checkpoint is not supported at the moment.
+* Overlay network is not supported
-* Running rootless `dockerd` in rootless/rootful `dockerd` is also possible, but not fully tested.
-* You can form Swarm-mode clusters but overlay networking is not functional.

-CRI-O & containerd:
-* To be documented (almost same as Moby)

-Kubernetes:
+CRI-O:
-* Multi-node networking is untested
+* Only `vfs` storage driver is supported.

+containerd:
+* Only `native` storage driver is supported.
+However, on Ubuntu and a few distros, `overlayfs` is also supported.

 ## Install from binary